 To break it down into simple terms, you have three choices:

 Choosing option 2 allows you a huge amount of flexibility in terms of deciding how much energy self-reliance you would like to have – or can afford.
-The simplest thing you can do is to install a small, grid-connected solar system – as millions households around the world already have.
+The simplest thing you can do is to install a small, grid-connected solar system – as millions of households around the world already have.

-The scale can be easily racheted up from there – a larger PV system, to a larger PV system with a small battery bank, to a larger PV system with a larger battery bank.
+The scale can be easily ratcheted up from there – a larger PV system, to a larger PV system with a small battery bank, to a larger PV system with a larger battery bank.
 It is even feasible to be nearly 100% energy self-sufficient while still having the grid on hand as a ‘backup’ source of power.

 Electrical energy systems around the world are undergoing a change of massive proportions, with millions of small-scale generators (e.g. solar homes and businesses) both consuming and producing energy.
-In this transformation there are both challenges and opportunities.
+In this transformation, there are both challenges and opportunities.

-Fortunately, innovation in the way electricity companies operate and the technologies they use or provide are giving homes good, self-interested reasons to continue to rely on – and support – the existing grid.
-These innovations are the encouraging ‘carrots’ to the discouraging ‘sticks’ mentioned above, whose combined effect will likely be to keep people connected to the grid and actively participating in the broader electricity market.
-They vary in approach and focus, but all revolve around the principle of treating solar/battery system owners as generator assets on the grid, and rewarding them accordingly.
+Fortunately, innovation in the way electricity companies operate and the technologies they use or provide are giving homes well, self-interested reasons to continue to rely on – and support – the existing grid.
+These innovations are the encouraging ‘carrots’ to the discouraging ‘sticks’ mentioned above, the whose combined effect will likely be to keep people connected to the grid and actively participating in the broader electricity market.
+They vary in approach and focus, but all revolve around the principle of treating solar/battery system owners as generator assets on the grid and rewarding them accordingly.
 This overall concept is often referred to as ‘the smart grid’ or ‘the distributed grid’.

 ‘Spot market trading‘ is one example of a specific way in which a solar or battery system owner may be rewarded for their meaningful contribution of energy to the grid, but there are others as well – such ancillary services or FCAS markets.